C21u—Introduction to U.S. Importing: The Customs Release and Entry Process

 U.S. Imports Subject to Processing by U.S. Agencies in Addition to CBP

-This lesson addresses U.S. import restrictions and other U.S. Government agency processing requirements that affect a variety of types of goods at the time of customs entry.
+This lesson addresses U.S. import restrictions and other U.S. Government agency processing requirements that affect some types of goods at the time of customs entry.

 Customs Entry and Cargo Release Process: Overview, and Needed Information